 - The project will ensure that the Bandipora district will get a 13% free power supply including 1% for local area development fund amounting to around Rs 133 crore per year.

 - The Kisanganga project involves the diversion of water flow into the Jhelum river along with the water discharge at Wular lake which is a Ramsar site.
 Such diversion of water flow will not affect the downstream flow of the Jhelum river.
 Apart from the hydroelectric project, the Kisanganga project will be beneficial for the Wular lake.
 The Wular lake is not only a rich bio-diverse Ramsar lake but also it promotes eco-tourism to boost the local economic activities.

 - Indus, Chenab and Jhelum are the lifelines of Pakistan as the country is entirely dependent on these rivers for all agricultural and industrial works.

 - Pakistan fears the threat of drought and famine as Indus originates from China and Chenab and Jhelum originate from India.
 These rivers flow into Pakistan through India.

-- India tried to solve the dispute by several meeting during 2016-17 mediated by World Bank.
+- India tried to solve the dispute by several meetings during 2016-17 mediated by World Bank.
 But the projects are still at a pause.

 However, an amicable solution under a legal framework would be welcomed.
-Both the country should come out with a bi-lateral consensus,going beyond the narrow political agendas for the overall natural,economical and political stability in the region.
+Both the country should come out with a bi-lateral consensus, going beyond the narrow political agendas for the overall natural, economic and political stability in the region.